Checking into a new hotel inspires a sense of adventure when traveling. These hotel novels offer that same rush of excitement!

 This newest book by Alice Feeney is another great read.
 Her books always have me turning the pages.
 This hotel novel starts with Adam and Amelia Wright headed to a weekend away in a remote Scottish getaway to save their marriage.
 It turns into one of the locked-room thrillers you will not be able to put down.

 Told from the point of view of both Adam and Amelia, it is clear that one weekend away may not be enough.
 Each year of their marriage, Adam and his wife exchange traditional wedding gifts and she writes him a letter that she will not let him read.

 When reading a domestic noir you expect twists and turns because that is part of the fun.
-While I expected a few, some of them were completely unexpected!
+While I expected a few, some of the ones in this stalker book were completely unexpected!

 June 2020 Reese Witherspoon Book Club Pick